 - Fall 2017 freshmen impaction results can be found on our Fall 2017 impaction results page.

 - Fall 2016 freshmen impaction results can be found on our Fall 2016 impaction results page.

 - Freshmen impaction results for previous application terms are listed on our impaction results for previous term page.

-As of fall 2017, freshmen applicants to programs in the College of Engineering will be ranked using a modified eligibility index that will weigh the math section of the SAT more heavily that the evidence-based reading and writing/critical reading section.
+As of fall 2017, freshmen applicants to programs in the College of Engineering will be ranked using a modified eligibility index that will weigh the math section of the SAT more heavily than the evidence-based reading and writing section.

 Choose Your Major and Alternate Major Carefully

 It is important to understand that though all majors are impacted, the admission threshold for each major varies, depending on the capacity of the major to take new students, and the number of students applying for that major in that term.

 We encourage you to apply for the major in which you intend to earn a degree.
 Change of major is prohibited during the application and admission process.
 After you are admitted, change of major is never guaranteed and is by petition only.
 Your mandatory orientation, advising and registration will all be based on your choice of major.